 Training Management teams are responsible for managing the training programmes in their region.
 Each region has an Associate Postgraduate Dean and in three of the regions (North, South East and West) there are Consortium Leads who provide operational support to the Associate Postgraduate Deans.
 No matter where you are training, the Deanery and Foundation School have people close by to assist and advise.

 The School sits within the Scotland Deanery and has key staff across Scotland delivering the programmes and managing the School.
 You can find more information using the links on the left.

 For employment matters, please see the Turas Hub.

-When you begin your Foundation Training it is important that you identify the key personnel who work within your Health Board/Hospital as they will be able to assist you during your foundation years.
-Every Health Board/Hospital has a staffed Postgraduate Medical Education Centre, a Director of Postgraduate Medical Education, and a Foundation Training Programme Director.
+When you begin your Foundation Training it is important that you identify the key personnel who work within your Health Board/Hospital as they will be able to assist you during your Foundation years.
+Every Health Board/Hospital has a staffed Postgraduate Medical Education Centre and a Director of Postgraduate Medical Education.
 From the Postgraduate Medical Education Centre, you will receive a full induction, find out about your study leave, courses available, assessment and appraisal, teaching sessions and much more.

 First you should ask your clinical or educational supervisor for advice.
 If you feel you need further support, contact your Foundation Programme Director or someone at the Deanery.
 Alternatively complete the Raising a Concern Form.